nnellans/bicep-guide/README.md

 # Bicep Guide

+> [!WARNING]
-**Warning**: This is an advanced guide and assumes you already know the basics of Bicep.
+> This is an advanced guide and assumes you already know the basics of Bicep.
 Think of this more like an advanced cheat sheet.
 I went through various sources, captured any notes that I felt were important, and organized them into the README file you see here.
 If you are new to Bicep, then I would suggest going through the Microsoft Docs or doing a couple Microsoft Learn courses first.

+> [!WARNING]
-It's important to know that this is a live document.
+> This is a live document.
 Some of the sections are still a work in progress.
 I will be continually updating it over time.

+> [!NOTE]
-Here is a link to my own [Bicep Deployment Series](https://www.nathannellans.com/post/all-about-bicep-deploying-bicep-files) which goes over the various nuances of deploying Bicep files.
+> Here is a link to my own [Bicep Deployment Series](https://www.nathannellans.com/post/all-about-bicep-deploying-bicep-files) which goes over the various nuances of deploying Bicep files.

 ---